Semester at CityStudio

 - Information Resources for Dialogue - the library guide to the best resources for the study of dialogue.

 - Semester in Dialogue home page and current course.

 - Belzberg Library has developed collections and services to support courses at the SFU Vancouver campus, such as the Semester in Dialogue.

-- Today Belzberg Library is OPEN until 5:00pm.
+- Today Belzberg Library is CLOSED [open 9:00am to 10:00pm].
 See Hours: Opening & Closing Times for hours information for all SFU libraries.